By: Audrey Thurston Yilmaz, PHR on September 24th, 2015

-Best Practices for Employee Morale During the Impending Government Shutdown
+Best Practices for Employee Morale During a Government Shutdown

 Midnight, Sept.
 30, is looming and without a continuing resolution or bipartisan appropriation agreement, the likelihood of a government shutdown increases.
 Employers must be prepared to manage workloads and morale.
 It is well known that low employee morale negatively impacts productivity and engagement.
 It’s therefore critical that employers consider sensitivity and tact in drafting policy around a shutdown.